sorgeligt/client-server-example/README.md

 # Client-server example
-Simple implementation of a client server application
+Simple implementation of a client-server application